percona/percona-postgresql-operator/source/openshift.rst

       the ``namespace: pgo`` line in both ``deploy/cr.yaml`` and ``deploy/operator.yaml`` configuration files.

 #.
-If you are going to deploy the operator in 'restrictive' environment (default
+If you are going to use the operator with `anyuid <https://docs.openshift.com/container-platform/4.9/authentication/managing-security-context-constraints.html>` security context constraint
-   `FSGroup <https://kubernetes.io/docs/concepts/security/pod-security-policy/#volumes-and-file-systems>`_ is not welcomed) please execute the following command:
+   please execute the following command:

    .. code:: bash

-      $ sed -i -e 's#disable_fsgroup: .*#disable_fsgroup: "true"#g' deploy/operator.yaml
+      $ sed -i '/disable_auto_failover: "false"/a \ \ \ \ disable_fsgroup: "false"' deploy/operator.yaml

 #.
 Deploy the operator with the following command: